todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ## Making Visual Studio Code available (a.k.a. the VIM crash-course)

 Before we dig into Docker a little more let's make _Visual Studio Code_ easily available from the terminal.
-We added VS Code to our VM in [Step 2](Part2.md) so if you missed Step 2 you might need to go back and do at least the VS Code section.
+We added VS Code to our VM in [Part 2](Part2.md) so if you missed Part 2 you might need to go back and do at least the VS Code section.

 #### Creating a user-specific `bin` folder